That Time We Bought a Camper and Moved to Maine {March 2022}

 I’ll do another post about what’s it’s like living on this fucking thing after a few months of actually doing it, including the fucking toilet/pissing/shitting drama (why are my blog posts always about shitting?
 The post about living on the bus last year is basically just a post about shitting and pissing).
 But for now I just wanted to capture the initial settling in.
 It’s so different than when we were here last year living on the bus because at that time there were no neighbors, except for a shitty one at the house next door.
 But this year - that shitty neighbor sold to an awesome couple with no kids and 15 alpacas.
 And across the street moved in the hysterical handyman guy and his wife.
 And also Amy’s friend from Phoenix moved here and bought a house literally on the same street just a few houses down.
 Turns out she’s my goddamn filth twin.
 What are the chances?
 And Amy’s other friend now lives on the bus!
 So it’s like a whole goddamn compound and there’s always something going on.
 It’s such a stark contrast to traveling and living in Airbnbs and not having any stability or social outlets or anything.
 That was fucking rough.

 It’s really fucking cute around here and I think this is the best possible option we could’ve come up with for right now.
-It’ll do just fine while we hunker down and rebuild and get back to where we want to be.
+It’ll do just fine while we hunker down and rebuild our lives and get back to where we want to be.

 And in actuality - I could see this camper making a fine home base for some time - I’d love to just get back to the point financially where we can be here seasonally.
 Like - spend spring and autumn in Maine and spend the summers and winters traveling.
 On previous stints of long term travel, we’d have to sublet our house in Phoenix….and that was its own can of worms.
 But yeah - the camper is a great base, we’ve decked it out to be super comfortable and adorable and obviously it’s here on our friends property - so if we left for months at a time it’s perfect because we can leave our car and leave our whole set up and have a real home of our own to come back to - which is what we’ve always wanted.